-• Co-curricular and Extra Curricular Fees-If no District funds are provided for the activity, no activity participation fee will be collected.
-All students who fail to turn in lose or damage uniforms and/or equipment will be charged for the replacement.
+All students who fail to turn in, lose or damage uniforms and/or equipment, will be charged for the replacement.
+The fine will be entered into the student's fee management account.
 Students may not participate in another sport until this fee has been satisfied.

-Other Charges
+10. Other Charges